Ride the Bull Kayak Tournament

 PRE-REGISTRATION AND PRE-TOURNAMENT MEETING:

-Each contestant is encouraged to pre-register before the date August 1st, 2020 to guarantee ditty bags and tournament shirts.
-Registration will remain open on-site between 3:00 pm and 7:00 pm, Friday, August 28th, 2020 and on Saturday morning, August 29th, 2020, from 6:00 am and 7:00 am at Bridge Side Marina Pavilion in Grand Isle, LA.
-Attendance at the Rules/Safety Meeting approximately at 7am Saturday morning is mandatory, this will be conducted at Bridgeside and Wakeside Marinas.
+Each contestant is encouraged to pre-register before the date August 1st, 2021 to guarantee ditty bags and tournament shirts.
+Registration will remain open on-site between 3:00 pm and 7:00 pm, Friday, August 27th, 2021 and on Saturday morning, August 28th, 2021, from 6:00 am and 7:00 am at Bridge Side Marina Pavilion in Grand Isle, LA.
+Attendance at the Rules/Safety Meeting approximately at 7am Saturday morning is mandatory, this will be conducted at Bridgeside and Wakeside Marinas and all participants must be present and on dry ground.
 Any other location or changes will be announced at the Friday Captains meeting.
 At the meeting, tournament directors/volunteers will go over the rules, boundaries, restrictions and other concerns.

-ENTRY FEES: Online registration will open on June 22nd and close on August 25th.
+ENTRY FEES: Online registration will open on June 1st and close on August 25th.
 Entry prior to August 1, 2020 is $75 per person for adult registration, $65 for kids 17 and under.
 Entry after August 1, 2020 is $85 for adult registration, $75 for kids.
-It is strongly suggested that you pre-register online prior to August 1st to ensure you get a t-shirt, ditty bag, dinner on Friday and lunch on tournament day.
-Entries received after August 1st are not guaranteed a t-shirt and will be given a ditty bag on a first come, first serve basis but does include dinner on Friday and lunch on tournament day.
-For registrations made on-site, August 28-29, 2020, entrants will not be guaranteed a t-shirt or ditty bag but will include dinner on Friday and lunch on tournament day.
-ALL RIDE THE BULL ENTRANTS receive a CCA membership and a bib number that must be worn at all times when fishing the tournament.
+Only entrants before August 1st are guaranteed a shirt and ditty bag.
+All entrants will be given a CCA membership, bib number and meal tickets for Friday night’s dinner and Saturday’s lunch.
+Entries received after August 1st are not guaranteed a t-shirt and will be given a ditty bag on a first come, first serve basis.

 WEIGH IN: Weigh in will be open during fishing hours on the dock at Bridge Side Marina specified at the Saturday morning Safety Meeting.
 All competitors may catch and keep only 1 redfish over 27 inches.
 Competitors may catch, weigh and release an unlimited number of redfish in accordance with LDWF regulations.